 About TRUUD

-TRUUD stands for ‘Tackling the Root causes Upstream of Unhealthy Urban Development’
+TRUUD stands for ‘Tackling Root Causes Upstream of Unhealthy Urban Development’

 Our Work Packages